Noaaan/MythicMetals/PATCHNOTES.md

 - Removed recipe blacklist for blasting Mythic Metals gear in the Alloy Forge
   - Should be incredibly minor, although you can now smelt two pieces of equipment into 2-3 nuggets each

+# 0.24.5

+## Changes

+- Fix an issue where the Royal Midas Gold Sword tooltip would break when crafting
+- Added a debug command for giving yourself a Midas Gold Sword
+  - Syntax: `/mythicmetals give-midas <folds>`
+  - Gives you a Royal Midas Gold Sword at 640 folds, a Gilded one at 320, and a normal Midas Gold Sword otherwise

 # 0.24.4

 ## New Textures